haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ### Watchlist

+- Extra kunais may not work (besides the UI)
 - There is an input recording strangeness, parrots don't always work, probably an ordering question.
 - Throws may not work after no longer relying on animation data